Last Updated on September 30th, 2021 by RefrigeratorPro Team

 Till about 5 years back there was healthy competition between R32 and R290.
 R32 seems to have won the race by a good margin because all major AC brands are using R32 in at least some of their models.
-R290 still is not as used widely used because it comes under class A3 refrigerant which means high flammability.
+R290 still is not as widely used because it is a class A3 refrigerant which means high flammability.
 Another reason is that Daikin, the inventor of R32 made this refrigerant royalty-free, which led to reduction in cost and widespread use.

 Related: Daikin AC Review